feedyou-ai/botbuilder-result-storage/README.md

 # How it works

-The main goal of this library is to abstract various data storage services so chatbot won't need to know which of them is currently used.
+The main goal of this library is to abstract various data storage services so chatbot wouldn't need to know which of them is currently used.
 This abstraction consists of two parts:

 - `INIT` method should be called during startup of chatbot and it accepts list of all keys which are expected to be stored by bot.
-This method could be triggered only using REST call from bot to `botbuilder-result-storage` instance or using [REST API tools](#usage) for testing.
+This method could be triggered only using REST call from bot to `botbuilder-result-storage` instance or using [`REST API tools`](#usage) for testing.
 - `STORE` method is called whenever new value or values are needed to be stored by bot and it accepts array of key-value pairs.
-This method could be triggered both using REST call from bot or using Azure Storage Queue or using [REST API tools](#usage) for testing.
+This method could be triggered both using REST call from bot to `botbuilder-result-storage` instance or using [`REST API tools`](#usage) for testing or using `Azure Storage Queue`.

 # Getting started